efeelize/eng/kaiyan/life/road_rage.md

 - 3. She has impaired liver function from years of alcohol consumption.[由于饮酒多年，她的肝功能受到了损伤]

-# 10.innate /ɪˈneɪt/ [adj.天生的]
+# 9.innate /ɪˈneɪt/ [adj.天生的]
 > innate just means that we're born with it.we don't learn it later.for example,we often talk about sb's personality traits,sb is innately generous or sb has an innate ability to win a race.

-# 11.lizard brains
+# 10.lizard brains
-> this is an idea that a lot scientists use when talking about part of our mind or our brains that's just very
+> this is an idea that a lot scientists use when talking about part of our mind or our brains that's just very emotional.so this lizard brain that we all have is so strong that the rational or the reasonable part of our brains.

 # III.pattern
 ***What's the matter Jim?
 You look perturbed.***